Twin paradox: Calculation of elapsed time from the Doppler diagram

-The distinction between what they see and what they calculate
+Distinction between what they see and what they calculate

 To avoid confusion, note the distinction between what each twin sees and what each would calculate.
-Each sees an image of his twin which he knows originated at a previous time and which he knows is Doppler shifted.
-He does not take the elapsed time in the image as the age of his twin now.
+Each sees an image of their twin which they know originated at a previous time and which they know is Doppler-shifted.
+They do not take the elapsed time in the image as the age of their twin now.